• Skip to primary navigation

 Can I freeze chicken, leek and mushroom pie?

-Yes, you can freeze this dish either completely assembled, or just freeze the filling for later use.
+Yes, you can freeze this dish completely assembled or freeze the filling for later use.

 To use - defrost overnight in the fridge, then bake as per the recipe instructions.
 Don't cook from frozen because the pastry will be cooked before the filling has had time to defrost properly and you will end up with overcooked pastry and a cold filling.